-Using great technology to win over its customers, the Stealth Cam G42 No-Glo Trail Game Camera STC-G42NG is a good pick for the budget conscious consumer.
+Using great technology to win over its customers, the Stealth Cam G42 No-Glo Trail Game Camera STC-G42NG is a good pick if you are looking for the best No-Glo Trail camera for the budget conscious consumer.
 There is still a good amount of features in this low priced model that will stick out, and this is considered a top of the line product from their selection.
 It features great night time and day time support, with up to date mechanics that show off why Stealth Cam is still a leader in the game.
 This series of camera has been one of their best, and continues to be the go to product in their trail camera lineup.

 The camera has a very unobtrusive casing that works for both inside and outside use.
 As a security camera it can be hidden in high places, with its low weight and size not limiting its flexibility.
 In the forest it blends in real well, and won’t be spotted by game that lurk near it.
 Taking the case off to put in the batteries takes some getting used to, but that only speaks to the ruggedness of the case.
 Expect to get a bit of a workout until you figure out the grooves of the case and can get it open in one shot.